Faster Fact Checking, Part 2: Making Sense of Social Media

 A popular way to quickly sort through social media is to geographically organize it.

-When Al Tompkins wrote on Poynter about his coverage of last year’s Asiana crash, he highlighted Geofeedia’s helpfulness: “One of the most invaluable tools was Geofeedia, which allowed me a draw a circle around the tarmac and airport terminal to find people posting pictures, tweets and Facebook posts.
+When Al Tompkins wrote on Poynter about his coverage of the Asiana crash, he highlighted Geofeedia’s helpfulness: “One of the most invaluable tools was Geofeedia, which allowed me a draw a circle around the tarmac and airport terminal to find people posting pictures, tweets and Facebook posts.
 That is where I picked up the most remarkable photo of all so far — the one tweeted out by Samsung executive David Eun.”

 The platform uses an algorithm to curate geotagged data from Twitter, Instagram, YouTube, Picasa, and Flickr so that it’s easier for public safety officials and the media to filter it in one place.